skip to main |

 Either that, or we're just pissing in the wind here, presuming that a vice-consul, who deals with 50 visa applications a day, is going to competently and carefully translate some guy's VAWA report from English to Portuguese on the fly.
 And remember: you get a black mark on your VAWA report if you've ever even been busted for smoking a joint or violating an open beverage law, though it's absolutely unclear what link any of these two "crimes" has to violence against women.

 And is all this visa rigamarole going to materially aid a significant number of foreign women in the struggle against abusive husbands?
 Probably not.
 It puts a heavy burden on the new couple, one which would be absolutely unbearable if it were directed against AMERICAN women.
+One only needs to think of the stink something like this would cause were the government to suggest that American women's private coorespondence with men via singles sites be vetted by the FBI before being allowed to go through.

 Government tutelage of women, anyone?